CESNET/du-docs/docs/ansys.md

 ### Install the Application

 Now you can install the Ansys application.
-In most cases, keep both `Namespace` (1) and `Name` (2) intact, however, you can select namespace as desired except `default`.
+In most cases, keep both `Namespace` (1) and `Name` (2) intact, but select `Customize Helm options before install` (3), however, you can select namespace as desired except `default`.
 The `default` namespace is available but it is not meant to be used.
 The `Name` will be in URL to access the application.
 The `Name` must be unique in the `Namespace`, i.e., you cannot run two or more instances with the same `Name` in the same `Namespace`.
 If you delete the application and later install the application again preserving its `Name`, content of home directory will be preserved.

 ![appinst](ansys/appinst.png)